kevin-j-miller/Cog_Modeling_Classic_Deep_Tutorial/README.md

 Maria, Kevin, and Kim have presented variants of this tutorial at several conferences and summer schools.
 It is also designed to allow for a self-guided approach.

-A talk that introduces this tutorial can be viewed at the following link: [Computaional Cognitive Neuroscience 2023 Talk](https://www.youtube.com/live/6cxX6M5VFYE?feature=shared&t=2813)
+A talk that introduces this tutorial can be viewed at the following link: [Computational Cognitive Neuroscience 2023 Keynote/Tutorial](https://www.youtube.com/live/6cxX6M5VFYE?feature=shared&t=2813)

 # Getting started
 1. Open the tutorial colab, which is found at the following link: [Cognitive Models of Behavior: Classical and Deep Learning Approaches](https://colab.research.google.com/drive/1bt_ELyVppre7_Sz2jz8fy2UwDlEIm_8d)